nicholasgriffintn/NGWebsite2021/apps/web/content/posts/2024/12/building-a-first-party-prompt-router.md

 	}
 ```

-Finally, we select the best model:
+And then, finally, we select the best model:

 ```typescript
 	private static selectBestModel(modelScores: ModelScore[]): Model {